Mahanambrata Brahmachari: Early life

 Brahmachari was born into a Baidya family in Barisal District, Bengal Presidency, British India.
 He began primary education in 1909 and reportedly walked long distances to meet religious leader Prabhu Jagadbandhu, the founder of Mahanam Sampradaya.

 Religious training and education

 He initially sought monastic life at Sri Angan, but was advised by spiritual leader Sripad Mahendraji to complete his education first.
 After earning a district scholarship in 1923, he resumed his religious path and was initiated into Sanyasa as Mahanambrata Brahmachari.
 Under Mahendraji’s direction, he pursued formal studies, earning a B.A. in Sanskrit from Government Rajendra College, Faridpur (1928), and an M.A. in Sanskrit from Calcutta University (1931).

 Academic and interfaith work

 In the early 1930s, he represented the Mahanam Sampradaya at the World Fellowship of Faiths conference in Chicago.
 During this period, he earned a PhD in Vaishnava Theology from the University of Chicago.
-While in the United States, he met Thomas Merton, a Trappist monk, and encouraged him to explore his Christianity heritage rather than to learn Hinduism.
+While in the United States, he met Thomas Merton, a Trappist monk, and encouraged him to explore his Christian heritage rather than learning Hinduism.
 Merton later credited Brahmachari with influencing his spiritual development.